How to Give an Art Critique: Constructive Criticism for Artists

 Always make sure to start off by saying something nice.
 Even if it’s difficult, find something to say.

-After that, be as honest as possible—without being brutal—and then close with another encouraging, positive statement.
+After that, be honest and clear about the issues you see in the artwork—without being brutal—then close with another encouraging, positive statement.

-Artists can occasionally be sensitive about their art (a little known fact) so it just makes sense to cushion the blows a little bit.
+Many artists will be sensitive about the work they created (after all, they poured their heart and soul into it!) so it just makes sense to cushion the blows a little bit.

 There’s nothing worse than a vague critique.
 They usually sound a little bit like this: